heweiye/axdlog.gitlab.io/content/post/2018-04-11-Using-Cloudflare-Free-SSL-In-GitHub-Pages-With-Custom-Domain.md

 comment: true
 toc: true
 autoCollapseToc: true
-postMetaInFooter: true
-hiddenFromHomePage: false
 contentCopyright: ""
-reward: false
 mathjax: false
-mathjaxEnableSingleDollar: false

-flowchartDiagrams:
-  enable: false
-  options: ""

-sequenceDiagrams:
-  enable: false
-  options: ""
 ---

 I have succeed in migrating my blog from [Hexo][hexo] to [Hugo][hugo] platform, new domain is [**AxdLog**](https://axdlog.com).
 As [Github Pages][githubpage] doesn't provide SSL certificate for custom domain, so I need to deploy it separately.
 [CloudFlare][cloudflare] provides free SSL certificate, and it has the ability of anti-ddos.

-This document records how to configure [CloudFlare][cloudflare] free SSL certificate in [Github Pages][githubpage].
+This article documents how to configure [CloudFlare][cloudflare] free SSL certificate in [Github Pages][githubpage].

 <!--more-->